GJDuck/e9patch/doc/e9tool-user-guide.md

 trampoline.
 This adds an extra layer of indirection, namely, from the main program, to the trampoline, and to the call instrumentation.
-For highly optimized, it is better to inline the instrumentation directly inside the trampoline.
+For highly optimized applications, it is better to inline the instrumentation directly inside the trampoline.
 However, this requires a very fine-grained control over the generated trampolines.